deckhouse/deckhouse/modules/010-flow-schema/docs/README.md

 `FlowSchema` sets `PriorityLevel` for `list` requests from all service accounts in Deckhouse namespaces (having label `heritage: deckhouse`) to:
 * `v1` apigroup (Pods, Secrets, ConfigMaps, Nodes, etc.).
-This helps in case of a large number of core resources in the cluster (for example, secrets or pods).
+This helps in case of a large number of core resources in the cluster (for example, Secrets or Pods).
+* `apps/v1` apigroup (DaemonSets, Deployments, StatefulSets, ReplicaSets, etc.).
+This helps in case of a large number of deployed applications in the cluster (for example, Deployments).
 * `deckhouse.io` apigroup (Deckhouse custom resources).
 This helps in case of a large number various deckhouse CRs in the cluster.
 * `cilium.io` apigroup (cilium custom resources).
 This helps in case of a large number of cilium policies in the cluster.